isthisthat/InPlace/README.md

 Then you will get a confirmation dialog.
 Check if everything makes sense and click OK.

 ## Help
-I hope you find these macros helpful.
-If you need more help, please contact me (the author)!
+I hope you find these macros useful.
+If you need more help, please [contact me](https://github.com/isthisthat)!
 I'd be happy to hear from you.
-Please submit feature requests and bug reports via github.
+Please submit feature requests and bug reports [via github](https://github.com/isthisthat/InPlace/issues).